enriquepablo/nlproject/docs/bnf.rst

 So, for
 example, in
-`lines 18-21 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L18>`_. we define verbs that express actions that a person can perform on content.
+`lines 18-21 in the test program <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L18>`_, we define verbs that express actions that a person can perform on content.
 For this we must use the primitive predefined verb we mentioned earlier: ``exists``.

-Derived verbs inherit the subject and mod-defs that they do not override.
+Derived verbs inherit the mod-defs that they do not override.
 Therefore, we do not need to specify a mod-def for a child verb if it coincides with one of its parents.

 With these new verbs, we can state facts such as ``pete [owns what doc1].`` or ``sue [edit what img2].``